There is a lot of interest, and talk about, digital transformation.

 The process of digital transformation

-A digital transformation is inevitably different for every contact centre.
+It is inevitably different for every contact centre.
 Your digital transformation depends on several factors, including:

 Digital maturity.
 How advanced is your digital journey?
 Are you already half-way there – or are you relying on legacy systems that are well overdue for retirement?